nitmir/policyd-rate-limit/README.rst

     :target: https://www.gnu.org/licenses/gpl-3.0.html

-Postfix policyd server allowing to limit the number of mail accepted by postfix over severals time periods, by sasl usernames and/or ip addresses.
+Postfix policyd server allowing to limit the number of mail accepted by postfix over several time periods, by sasl usernames and/or ip addresses.

 Installation